Pan Yue (politician): Political reemergence

 In 2015 Pan publicly called for China to take on the growing climate crisis stating that "At the moment we are glad that the United States is still number one in carbon emissions, which leaves us a strong standing point... however, it is highly likely that China will be the number one carbon emission country in that time [in 2015]; everyone will be watching us then."
 Pan's statement about China taking on the growing climate crisis was echoed by Chinese leader Xi Jinping in his opening remarks at the 2015 Paris climate accords.
 Xi Jinping released a statement on China's intentions to combat the crisis stating that "Going forward, ecological endeavors will feature prominently in China's 13th Five-Year Plan.
 China will work hard to implement the vision of innovative, coordinated, green, open, and inclusive development.
 China will, on the basis of technological and institutional innovation, adopt new policy measures to improve the industrial mix, build low-carbon energy system, develop green building and low-carbon transportation, and build a nation-wide carbon emission trading market so as to foster a new."
 At this Conference Xi Jinping also pledged that China will reach peak emissions by the year 2030.

 In March 2016, Pan left the Environmental Protection Department, a department where he had worked for the last 13 years.
-His departure coincided with his 2016 promotion to executive vice president of the Central Academy of Socialism, something which ascended him to provincial-ministerial ranks of government.
+His departure coincided with his 2016 promotion to executive vice president of the Central Institute of Socialism, something which ascended him to provincial-ministerial ranks of government.
 Under Pan, the Central Institute of Socialism launched its first thinktank.
 This Think tank's research includes: collaborative democracy research, the study of the sense of community in the Chinese nation, and the study of social organizations' role in social governance, all concept deemed essential to China's development and stability.